Particle Size Analysis Using by Sieve Method | Determination of the Appearance

 Suitably sized beakers

-Procedure for appearance of a powder
+Procedure for the appearance of a powder

 2) Pour the product out into a small beaker.